JenDacanay/Speaker-Recognition-System/README.md

 <br><i> Figure 4: MFCC Clusters and Centroids (Right)</i>
   </p>

 Are they in clusters?
-They are very much in clusters after the MFCC step, in this case 4 is mostly on the negative side where speaker 8 is mostly on the positive side for these mfcc coefficients 9 and 19.
+They are very much in clusters after the MFCC step, in this case 4 is mostly on the negative side where speaker 8 is mostly on the positive side for these MFCCs 9 and 19.

 ### Test 6:
 The plot of VQ codewords was added to over the MFCC space vector to show the centroids.